jacleland/ShortUrl/README.md

 	"shortUrl":"http://examp.le/s/4NJkQT"
 }
 ```
-The web service client can determine success or failure immediately by evaluating the `valid` or `httpStatus` properties.
+Success or failure can be determined by evaluating the `valid` or `httpStatus` properties.
 Upon success, these property values should be `true` and `200`, respectively.

-Upon success, the value returned for the `shortUrl` property (in this case, `http://examp.le/s/4NJkQT`) can be used to reference the URL provided in the JSON request body, also reference in the response as `url`.
+Upon success, the value returned for the `shortUrl` property (in this case, `http://examp.le/s/4NJkQT`) can be used to reference the URL provided in the JSON request body, also referenced in the response as `url`.